RivaD2/reading-notes/401/class-17.md

 The pattern is most useful in situations when you need multiple objects to get notified simultaneously at the same time of recent changes to state."

-- **Listener:** This is usually a  JavaScript function which respond to the event that is occuring.
+- **Listener:** This is usually a  JavaScript function which respond to the event that is occurring.
 - **Event Handler:** A block of code (usually a JavaScript function) that runs when the event fires.
 [MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#:~:text=Each%20available%20event%20has%20an,are%20registering%20an%20event%20handler) says, "When such a block of code is defined to run in response to an event, we say we are registering an event handler"

 - **Event Driven Programming:** Is basically utilizing various types of event listeners to carry out actions in code rather than relying on an explicit chain of instructions.
 Event Driven Programming says that each even listener can be self contained which means a programmer no longer has to track every single behavior of every listener and doesn't need to know HOW they are implemented.
 They just know that the event will be implemented!
 Game changer!